Mobile City Hospital

 Mobile City Hospital, also known as Old Mobile General Hospital, is a historic Greek Revival hospital building in Mobile, Alabama, United States.
 It was built in 1830 by Thomas S. James and served as a hospital for the city of Mobile from 1831 until 1966.
 It was administered for the city by the Sisters of Charity throughout a large part of its history.

-Residents of the city were treated here during epidemics of yellow fever and during the American Civil War.
+Residents of Mobile were treated here during epidemics of yellow fever and during the American Civil War.
 It was converted to office space after 1966.
 It was added to the National Register of Historic Places on February 26, 1970.
 The building is adjacent to the old U.S. Marine Hospital, which is also on the National Register.

 In 1966, a replacement hospital was opened as Mobile General Hospital.
 It was sold to the University of South Alabama for $1 in 1970, and later renamed USA Medical Center.
 It exists today as USA Health University Hospital, the area's only level 1 trauma center and the main teaching hospital for the University of South Alabama's College of Medicine.